 The following table summarizes the estimated fair values of the assets acquired and liabilities assumed at the acquisition date (in thousands).
 Certain estimated values are not yet finalized and are subject to change, which could be significant.
 The allocation of the purchase price is still preliminary due to the short duration since the acquisition date and will be finalized upon completion of the analysis of the fair values of Destiny Home's assets and specified liabilities.
-The Company will finalize the amounts recognized as we obtain the information necessary to complete the analysis.
+The Company will finalize the amounts recognized as it obtains the information necessary to complete the analysis.
 We expect to finalize these amounts as soon as possible but no later than one year from the acquisition date.

 August 2, 2019

 Accounts receivable \$ 908

 Inventories 5,508

 Property, plant and equipment, net 5,244

-Other current assets 3,290
+Other current assets 3,296

 Intangible assets (1) 5,940

-Total identifiable assets acquired \$ 20,890
+Total identifiable assets acquired 20,896

-Accounts payable and accrued liabilities \$ (6,527)
+Accounts payable and accrued liabilities (6,174)

-Net identifiable assets acquired 14,363
+Net identifiable assets acquired 14,722

-Goodwill 2,104
+Goodwill 1,745

 Net assets acquired \$ 16,467

-(1) Includes \$1.7 million assigned to trademarks and trade names, which are considered indefinite lived intangible assets and are not subject to amortization and \$4.2 million assigned to customer-related intangible subject to a useful life of 10 years amortized on a straight-line basis.
+(1) Includes \$1.7 million assigned to trademarks and trade names, which are considered indefinite lived intangible assets and are not subject to amortization and \$4.2 million assigned to a customer-related intangible subject to a useful life of 10 years amortized on a straight-line basis.

-Since the acquisition date, Destiny Homes contributed net revenue of \$6.4 million and reduced consolidated net income on the Company's Consolidated Statements of Comprehensive Income for the three months ended September 28, 2019 by \$136,000.
+Since the acquisition date, Destiny Homes contributed Net revenue of \$11.2 million and \$17.6 million for the three and nine months ended December 28, 2019, respectively.
+Destiny Homes increased consolidated Net income on the Company's Consolidated Statements of Comprehensive Income for the three and nine months ended December 28, 2019 by \$168,000 and \$32,000, respectively.
 Net income from the Destiny Homes acquisition included required purchase accounting adjustments whereby home product inventory is recorded at fair value upon acquisition.
 This had the effect of eliminating profits from the related home sales after the acquisition date.
-These purchase accounting adjustments are expected to continue into subsequent periods.